ahmadhojati/FEE-special-issue/README.md

 Note: If the system says the requisits are already satisfied but python does not detect the libraries, add "--ignore-installed" to the installation line.

+Note: as the dataset is about 2GB, we could not upload it here.
+To access the data please contact "ahmadhojatimalek@u.boisestate.edu".